Environmental law and practice in Australia: overview

 As previously noted, there is no integrated permitting regime in Australia (see Question 4, Integrated/separate permitting regime).
 Therefore, each project should be assessed and all relevant environmental permits and other authorisations obtained, having regard to the merits, nature and location of the project.

 Water pollution is regulated at both a Commonwealth and state/territory level.
-The key legislation, and the relevant regulatory body, for the Commonwealth and each state and territory is the following:
+The key water licensing legislation, and the relevant regulatory body, for the Commonwealth and each state and territory is the following:

 Commonwealth.
 The Water Act 2007 (Cth) and the Water Amendment Act 2008 (Cth) administered by the Department of Sustainability, Environment, Water, Population and Communities.

 Australian Capital Territory.
-The Environment Protection Act 1997 (ACT) administered by the Environment Protection Agency.
+The Water Resources Act 2007 (ACT) administered by the Environment Protection Agency.

 New South Wales.
-The Protection of the Environment Operations Act 1997 (NSW) administered by the Department of Environment and Heritage.
+The Water Management Act 2001 (NSW) and the Water Act 1912 (NSW) administered by the Office of Water, Department of Primary Industries.

 Northern Territory.
-The Water Act 1992 (NT) administered by the Department of Natural Resources, Environment, The Arts and Sport.
+The Water Act 1992 (NT) administered by the Water Resources Division of the Department of Natural Resources, Environment, The Arts and Sport.

 Queensland.
-The Environment Protection Act 1994 (Qld) administered by the Department of Environment and Heritage Protection.
+The Water Act 2000 (QLD) administered by the Department of Energy and Water Supply.

 Western Australia.
-The EP Act administered by DEC and the EPA.
+The Rights in Water and Irrigation Act 1914 (WA) administered by the Department of Water.

 In Western Australia, pollution of watercourses is addressed under the EP Act.
-Under the EP Act, it is an offence for a person to pollute the environment.
-A person who discharges or abandons, or causes or allows to be discharged or abandoned, any solid or liquid waste in water to which the public has access commits an offence, unless they can establish that the pollution, emission or harm occurred in the course of carrying out a development that had received approval from the Minister for the Environment under Part IV of the EP Act.
+Under the EP Act, it is an offence for a person to pollute the environment or cause environmental harm.
+A person who discharges or abandons, or causes or allows to be discharged or abandoned, any solid or liquid waste in water to which the public has access commits an offence, unless they can establish that the pollution, emission or harm occurred in the course of carrying out a development approved under the EP Act or the discharge was the result of an emergency.

 The Health Act 1911 (WA) (Health Act) makes it an offence for any person to pollute any water supply or water catchment containing water intended for human consumption.
 The Rights in Water and Irrigation Act 1914 (Irrigation Act) creates several offences with respect to the use of water, including that a person must not, without authorisation, take water from or discharge any matter likely to obstruct flow of the current in prescribed watercourse or underground water sources.